-17. Sidhology has to be extremely cautious on publications of books.
-Manuscripts received from authors need thorough checking and probably would need writing and some editing.
-Recent reprints of histories of Sindh, written more than 50 years ago between 1931 and 1937, without any change was not an adviceable a policy, as material on Sindh's history collected in past 50 years is 100 times more, than what was known about it, in early thirties.
+17. Sindhology has to be extremely cautious on publications of books.
+Manuscripts received from different authors.
+They would need through checking and probably also re-writing and some editing.
+Recent books of Sindhology on history of Sindh, old reprints of written more than 50 years ago between 1931 and 1937, without any change was not an advisable policy, as material on Sindh's history collected in the past 50 years is 100 times more, than what was known about it, in early thirties.
 Same applies to other publications of Pithawala, Marriwalla, Crowe, Postan and others.
 They should have been reprinted with exhaustive notes, pointing out errors, new developments and changes.
-This function could only be achieved by suitable committees and involvement of specialists on various subjects.
+This function could only be achieved by suitable committees and involvement of specialists in vairous subjects.

-Sindhology has published a number of books, which in general could be categorized as:
+Sindhology has published a number of books, which in general could be categorised as:

-- (i) Bibliographies.
+- i) Bibliographies.

-- (ii) Translations.
+- ii) Translations.

-- (iii) Original works.
+- iii) Original works.

-- (iv) College text books.
+- iv) College text books.

-- (v) Selections of short stories.
+- v) Selections of short stories.

-- (vi) Books on linguistics.
+- vi) Books on linguistics.

-- (vii) History books of other countries.
+- vii) History books of other countries.

-- (viii) Travel accounts.
+- viii) Travel accounts.

+- ix) Arts.

-- (ix) Arts. - (x) History of Sindh.
+- x) History of Sindh.